sul-dlss-deprecated/dor_indexing_app/README.md

 $ sudo systemctl restart rolling_index
 ```

-**NOTE**: The rolling indexer is automatically restarted during deployments.
+**NOTE 1**: The rolling indexer is automatically restarted during deployments.

+**NOTE 2**: The rolling indexer runs only on one node per environment.
+Conventionally, this is the `-a` node.

 ## API